Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 with you own data structs and primary mode.
 For now, you can do this using your existing IDE.
 Our next release due Oct 06 will make ModalWX an IDE.
-It will containg explicit feaures to facilitate this design process.

 ## Next Development Step:
-1. Modal specific navigational features and source code editing.
+1. Source code editing.
-2. Build.
+2. Build and fix compile/link time errors and warning.
 3. Debug.
 This will make ModalWX a standalone IDE for building Modal apps based on wxWidgets.
 I estimate this will take 3 months so next release is scheduled for Thursday, Oct 06.